nLab geometric shape for higher structures

 The resulting categories of basic cellular shapes are

 In general, there are two types of morphism in such categories, called face inclusions (or cofaces) and degeneracies.
 Face inclusions exhibit a lower-dimensional cell as a “face” of a higher-dimensional one, while degeneracies collapse a higher-dimensional cell down to a lower-dimensional one.
-All such categories have face inclusions (these are the really basic “structural” maps that determine the shapes of the cells), but some (such as Δ\Delta, \square, and Ω\Omega) include degeneracies while some (such as 𝔾\mathbb{G} and 𝕆\mathbb{O}) do not usually.
+All such categories have face inclusions (these are the really basic “structural” maps that determine the shapes of the cells), but some (such as Δ\Delta, \square, Ω\Omega, and \odot) include degeneracies while some (such as 𝔾\mathbb{G} and 𝕆\mathbb{O}) do not usually.

 A general notion which includes all of these categories is that of a generalized Reedy category.
 If degeneracies are excluded, then we obtain the simpler notion of a (generalized) direct category.